 Have you used one of my mixes or flour to make something exciting?
 Write to me and let me know! [email protected]

 P.S.
 Many thanks to Roberta T. for sending me her picture and basic recipe for making gluten-free bagels using my gfJules Bread Mix.
 She certainly inspired this recipe!

 Continue to mix until dough comes together easily and is firm but not tough.
-If you find that the dough is tough or too firm, mix in more water, one or two tablespoons at a time until the dough is able to be shaped easily but is not too sticky or wet.
+If you find that the dough is tough or too firm and very resistant when pulled apart, mix in more water, one or two tablespoons at a time until the dough is able to be shaped easily but is not too sticky or wet.

 Prepare a clean counter or pastry mat by lightly dusting with gfJules Gluten Free All Purpose Flour or gluten-free cornstarch.
 Separate dough into 6 equal pieces.
 The dough should weigh approximately 800 grams once mixed, so each portion of dough should weigh approximately 130 grams.